-Our second clinical-stage drug candidate is ACH-806 (also known as GS 9132), an inhibitor of HCV replication by a novel mechanism involving an enzyme known as HCV protease, which we are currently evaluating in a phase I clinical trial for the treatment of chronic hepatitis C in collaboration with Gilead Sciences.
+Our second clinical-stage drug candidate is ACH-806 (also known as GS 9132), an inhibitor of HCV replication by a novel mechanism involving an enzyme known as HCV protease, which we are currently evaluating in a proof-of-concept clinical trial for the treatment of chronic hepatitis C in collaboration with Gilead Sciences.
 In preclinical studies, ACH-806 demonstrated potent inhibition of replication of hepatitis C virus, or HCV.
 The current standard of care, pegylated interferon (which must be administered via injection) in combination with ribavirin, has several limitations, including lack of efficacy against genotype 1 HCV, the most prevalent type of HCV in the United States, and significant side effects.
 We believe ACH-806 offers several potential advantages compared to currently available treatments, including strong potency, a novel mechanism of action, lack of cross resistance and oral administration.
 Further, we believe ACH-806 could be used in combination with the current standard of care or with other therapies in development to significantly improve treatment outcomes.
-In the second half of 2005, we initiated a phase I clinical trial to evaluate the safety and pharmacokinetics of ACH-806 in healthy volunteers.
-We expect to complete this phase I clinical trial during the second quarter of 2006 and to initiate proof-of-concept testing soon thereafter, with results of both trials available in the second half of 2006.
+In the second quarter of 2006, we completed a phase I clinical trial to evaluate the safety and pharmacokinetics of ACH-806 in healthy volunteers.
+Preliminary results from this trial indicated that ACH-806 is safe and well tolerated in healthy volunteers.
+Based on these preliminary results, we initiated a proof-of-concept clinical trial in August 2006.
+A proof-of-concept clinical trial is generally a late-stage phase I or early-stage phase II clinical trial, the objective of which is to demonstrate that the tested drug shows a beneficial effect (e.g., a reduction in viral RNA levels).
+We expect results of this trial to be available in the fourth quarter of 2006.